Economics serving society

 The program focuses on a major aspect of globalization, which is increasingly at the center of the public and policy debate.
 You will improve your ability to critically evaluate research and gain a better understanding of the economics of migration and associated policies.
 It will also help you think on how to design relevant policies.

-• Taking into account the highest sanitary measures to protect the participants and professors.
+• In person, taking into account the highest health measures to protect the participants and professors.
 On site, our parisian campus offers teaching and logistics space: classrooms, teaching theater, garden, coffee and lunch breaks facilities...

-• For all the participants, full sets of lecture notes and presentations will be made available.
+• For all the participants, full sets of lecture notes and presentations will be made available, as well as the recordings of the courses.

 • This program is equivalent to 3 ECTS credits, which PSE validates.